JMBartels/Car-Value-Trends/README.md

         price_num.append(price)
 ```

-This lets us construct a plot of car devaluation by milage for each car model:
+This lets us construct an interactive plot of car devaluation by milage for each car model using Plotly:
  <p align="center">
   <embed type="text/html" src="RawCarsData.html" width="800" height="800">
  </p>